yashgokulgandhizeus/TraineeManagement/README.md

 # Trainee Management API

 Hey there!
-This is a simple, no-nonsense backend Web API built with C# and .NET 10 to help manage and track trainee information.
+This is a simple, backend Web API built with C# and .NET 10 to help manage and track trainee information.

 I built this project to keep track of trainee profiles, managing everything from basic details to their progress in one place.